StrataSource/sdk-launcher/README.md

 # SDK Launcher

-A minimal SDK launcher for Strata Source engine games.
+An SDK launcher for Strata Source engine games.

 To install, download the latest release for the given game and extract the executable to `bin/win64` or `bin/linux64` (depending on your OS).